bebraw/react-pagify/README.md

 </Paginator.Context>
 ```

-The outlook of `Ellipsis` can be customized by passing something custom to it as its child.

-> See `demo/` for a full implementation of the ideas.
+> See `demo/` for a full implementation of the ideas discussed.

 ## Contributors